Brown Sugar Fudge

 1 cup granulated sugar

-1 cup heavy cream (I usually use whole milk and that seems to work)
+1 cup heavy cream (I’ve also used 1/2 whole milk and 1/2 heavy cream)

 2 T unsalted butter